vechain/thor-sync-wiki/Report Issue.md

-Whether you've found an issue in with sync , here's how to report an issue.Thanks a ton for helping make Sync better!
+When you've found an issue in sync, here's how to report an issue.
+Thanks a ton for helping make Sync better!

 ## Issue Tracker on GitHub
 1. At top right in home page, click setting